Aesenaliev/MarketingAnalytics/README.md

 In this project, I aimed on showcasing and briefing a marketing companies conversion rates and profits for a 6 month time period.
 Some questions I aimed on answering was:

--- 1. Which channel provides the best return on investment (ROI)?
+-- 1. Which channel provides the best return on investment (ROI)? <br />
--- 2. Which marketing channel has the highest average conversion rate?
+-- 2. Which marketing channel has the highest average conversion rate? <br />
--- 3. How does the cost per conversion vary across different channels?
+-- 3. How does the cost per conversion vary across different channels? <br />
--- 4. Which channel has the lowest cost per click (CPC)?
--- 5. How does the conversion rate change with increasing campaign costs?
+-- 4. Which channel has the lowest cost per click (CPC)? <br /> -- 5.
+How does the conversion rate change with increasing campaign costs? <br />
--- 6. Are there any trends in conversion rates over time for specific channels?
+-- 6. Are there any trends in conversion rates over time for specific channels? <br />
--- 7. What is the overall trend in revenue generation over the six months?
+-- 7. What is the overall trend in revenue generation over the six months? <br />

 ## Collect and Store Data
 To collect and store data, I developed a fictional dataset about a marketing company from ChatGPT.
 I then stored this dataset in a csv document, connecting it to a SQL Server Database.